 Developing creativity (How should we imagine and express what matters?)
 Being Imaginative and Explorative Appreciating Beauty Expressing Joy Being Thankful Developing compassion (How and why should we care?)
 Caring for Others, Animals and the Environment Sharing and Being Generous Being Regardful of Suffering Being Merciful and Forgiving Developing choice (What should we stand for?)
-Being Fair and Just Living by Rules Being Accountable and Living with Integrity Being Temperate, Exercising Self-Discipline and Cultivating Serene Contentment Developing community (How and where should we contribute and relate to others?)
-Being Modest and Listening to Others Cultivating Inclusion, Identity and Belonging Creating Unity and Harmony Participating and Willing to Lead Developing commitment (What ventures should we undertake?)
-Remembering Roots Being Loyal and Steadfast Being Hopeful and Visionary Being Courageous and Confident Developing contemplation (How do we come to understand what matters?)
-Being Curious and Valuing Knowledge Being Open, Honest and Truthful Being Reflective and Self-Critical Being Silent and Attentive to, and Cultivating a Sense for, the Sacred and Transcendence
+Being Fair and Just Living by Rules Being Accountable and Living with Integrity Being Temperate, Exercising Self-Discipline and Cultivating Serene Contentment Developing community Pains Madagt and Listaning to Others (How and where should we contribute and relate to others?)
+Being Modest and Listening to Others Cultivating Inclusion, Identity and Belonging Creating Unity and Harmony Participating and Willing to Lead (How and where should we contribute and relate Cultivating Inclusion, Identity and Belonging Creating Unity and Harmony